Updating this website, I stumbled upon these doll patterns, and decided to make them available again.

 Some fabrics pucker, wrinkle, and go limp in water.

-The puckering and wrinkling can be steamed out when you iron.
-The limpness is resolved with a spray sizing or starch, usually added when you iron.
+Puckering and wrinkling can be steamed out when you iron.
+The limpness is resolved with spray sizing or starch, usually added when you iron. (

-However, if you’re going to paint or draw on the fabric, it’s best to apply the sizing or starch after you paint or draw, so the pigment is well absorbed.
+IMPORTANT: if you’re going to paint or draw on the fabric, it’s best to apply the sizing or starch after you paint or draw, so the pigment is well absorbed.
+(That’s important.)

 Next, consider the effect of soap and water on the fabric.